-The shop custom-sizes their driveline packages to fit a range of vessels from 37-ft to 200-ft long.
-"We started under the misconception that that we would be supplying mostly small systems in the beginning," explains Peter, smiling.
-"It's turned out to be exactly the opposite - we find ourselves at the top of the market!
+Jana and Peter Stolper.
+Peter Stolper was born in South Africa and raised in the United Kingdom.
+He first came to the United States In 1982 as a member of the BritIsh America's Cup team, the BritIsh Victory Syndicate.
+Though trained as a mechanical engineer, he served as the team's electronics engineer.
+Peter is a recognized fluid dynamics expert, and holds multiple U.S. and global patents for hull technology and driveline design.
+"There's efficiency in simplicity," says Jana.
+"They're simple to set up and use, and we bought only Haas CNC machines so we'd have the same controls throughout."
+The shop custom-sizes their driveline packages to fit a range of vessels from 37ft to 200-ft long.
+"We started under the misconception that that we would be supplying mostly small systems in the beginning," says Peter.
+"It's turned out to be exactly the opposite - we find ourselves at the top of the market.
 The larger shafts are exceeding our current CNC capacity, so as we continue to expand into the rest of this building complex, we plan to get larger Haas hollow-spindle machines."

-Boat manufacturers are discovering that Seatorque's driveline delivers more propulsion power with less vibration, leakage and maintenance than any other system.
-But, Peter recalls philosophically: "I originally designed this system just to get around the headache of aligning the driveshaft.
-As a boatbuilder, you spend all that time aligning to within 4-thousandths of the transmission shaft, and as soon as you put the boat in the water, everything moves!
-I became convinced that all the people who manufactured traditional marine-shaft components had obviously never tried to build a boat with them!"

-"It's the same in a lot of industries," offers Jana.
+Boat manufacturers are discovering that Seatorque's driveline delivers more propulsion power with less vibration, leakage, and maintenance than any other system.

+But Peter recalls philosophically, "I originally designed this system just to get around the headache of aligning the driveshaft.
+As a boatbuilder, you spend all that time aligning to within four-thousandths of the transmission shaft, and as soon as you put the boat in the water, everything moves.
+I became convinced that all the people who manufactured traditional marine-shaft components had obviously never tried to build a boat with them."
+"It's the same in a lot of industries," says Jana.
 "People overlook the obvious, and stick with tradition."
 But Seatorque's revolutionary driveline concept is as simple as it is elegant.

-When asked: "Why hasn't anyone considered something like this before?"
-Peter replies: "Because it's just too simple!"
+When asked why hasn't anyone considered something like this before, Peter quips, "Because it's just too simple."
+Haas Automation Inc., www.rsleads.com/806tp-172